davepadrino/r/README.md

 We are using npm  RIO package from https://github.com/albertosantini/node-rio

-Steps to go:  (after clone the code)
+Steps to go:  (after clone the repo)

-install RServe in your R console (you could also use R studio)
+install RServe in your R console (you can use R Studio)

 	install.packages("Rserve")
 	install.packages("RSclient")

-After install those package you could do:
+After install those packages you should run the next lines to run RServe (TCP/IP server for R):

 	require("Rserve")
 	Rserve(args  = "--vanilla")

-With only that , you are now running RServe

-And you can stop your RServer with
+And you can shutdown your R Server by typing:

-	# To shutdown the server from R console
 	require("RSclient")
 	c <- RSconnect()
 	RSshutdown(c)

-Now you will have to change the global path of your folder where we keep the R files in the file
+Now you will have to change the global path of your folder where we keep the R files in:

 	lib/global_vars.js

-In my case my route is , you can change this or find the work around to make this usefull without the need to define a global
+In this case the route is , you can change this or find the work around to make this usefull without the need to define a global

-	route = "/home/miguel/Documentos/meteor/r/r_code/";
+	route = "/home/[user]/Documentos/meteor/r/r_code/";

 Finally you can go a play around with the few examples we have here